 How about being aware of how much paper is being wasted to wrap gifts and packing your Christmas presents in an environmentally friendly way?
 Take a look at what you have left off last year’s wrapping paper instead of buying something new.
 If you do not have one in stock, then this year’s gifts will creatively wrap things up with papers, strings, and other things you already have.
 You can invite your family and friends to do the same.
 Uniquely packaged gifts are not only sustainable, but you can also show your creativity.

 Buy locally grown ingredients for your delicious Christmas menu.
 Seasonal Vegetables from the region are fresh, taste delicious, and are full of nutrients.
 By doing this, you are helping to use less fuel and packaging material, especially if you shop at local farmers’ markets.

 The best is to buy directly from an organic farmer in your area; this will help as well as encourage them to continue the hard work.
 Buy the things you need from people you know, like, and trust.
 Don’t feed corporations; instead, support your community.

 Refuse to use new year firecrackers

-Due to the New Year’s Eve rockets and crackers, the air pollution rises rapidly on the first day of the year.
-It is not as high usual during the whole year.
+Due to the New Year’s Eve rockets and crackers, air pollution rises rapidly on the first day of the year.
+It is not as high as usual during the whole year.
 In addition to the health hazard generated, it also produces a lot of waste.
 That’s why you should rather avoid it.